Join Us

 Optomechanical Engineer SF Bay Area

-We’re looking for an optomechanical engineer to design and build the structures that keep precision optics aligned through launch and stable on orbit.
+Design and build the structures that keep precision optics aligned through launch and stable on orbit.

 You will